 - 2045 Public Input

-Pima Association of Governments updates its long-range regional transportation plan every four years as mandated by the federal government.
-The next update to the plan will result in the 2045 Regional Transportation Plan.
+Pima Association of Governments updates its long-range Regional Mobility and Accessibility Plan, formerly referred to as the Regional Transportation Plan or RTP, every four years as mandated by the federal government.
+The next update to the plan will result in the 2045 Regional Mobility and Accessibility Plan (RMAP).
 The plan, which has a 30-year horizon, provides a framework for transportation investments in the greater Tucson region.

 - Land use and growth forecasts